AlonCang/Local/DarkestDark/Daily Report.md

 	- Tomorrow i will take the "Midterm Exam".
 	- Looks like the course is done with "exposition" and from now on were going to move much faster.

-	- Looked at soe examples for questions im likely to have to answer during a QA Automation job interview.
+	- Looked at some examples for questions im likely to have to answer during a QA Automation job interview.
 		- I was glad that about 50% of them were simple stuff for me.
 		- 25% were stuff im not sure about but i think i can do by simple learning.
 		- 25% were beyond my current capacity
-			- Examples (for stuff i ont know):
+			- Examples (for stuff i dont know):
 				- Write a program to find the depth of a binary search tree, without using recursion.
 				- Find out the occurrence of a given word in a given array.
 The word may occur left to right, up to down and vice versa.
 				- You are given a large amount of log files, how would you find the top 10 visited links?